A Brief (ha ha!) Introduction to this series….. Through the Eyes of a Female Firefighter

 So it took some time, exposure to some amazingly talented and dedicated female firefighters and mostly friendships developed over time for me to better understand.
 Before you take this the wrong way, I’m a huge advocate for women to excel in uncommon workplaces.
 Personally I have spent 20 years building a career as a business executive in a male-dominated field (technology).
 It’s quite difficult to do, fraught with men trying to make advances and quite lonely.
 I totally applaud women who are battling through that and going for their goals.

 But it’s clear by the number of lawsuits flying around in the fire service that there are some extra sensitive situations that happen here.
 In some ways it should be no surprise as males and females are asked to “live together” in the firehouse.
-In contrast, with my male-dominated job, I have my own hotel room when traveling for business and can chose to dine alone away from the crowd.
+In contrast, with my male-dominated job, I have my own hotel room when traveling for business and choose to dine alone away from the crowd.
 Not so easy when you are a female firefighter living under the same roof.
-And so it makes sense the tensions, the misunderstood eye rolls, the challenges that we hear so often about here at firefighter wife in regards to their husbands female co-workers.
+And so it makes sense the tensions, the misunderstood eye rolls, the challenges that we hear so often about here at firefighter wife in regards to their husband’s female co-workers.

 So we’re going to go there.
 We’d be tiptoeing around the giant elephant in the room if we didn’t.